The impact that one individual can have on the trajectory of another’s life is quite remarkable. Think about it. What can you do today?

 Venue: Horace Ashenfelter III Track at the Penn State Multisport Facility, State College PA

-One of the most highly anticipated high school track meets in the Northeast, the Kevin Dare Memorial High School Invitational is an indoor track and field competition held every year in memory of Kevin.
+One of the most highly anticipated indoor high school track meets in the Northeast, the Kevin Dare Memorial High School Invitational is an indoor track and field competition held every January in memory of Kevin.

-The meet was held at the Horace Ashenfelter III Track and Penn State University.
-For results http://www.gopsusports.com/sports/c-track/spec-rel/kevin-dare-hsi.html
+The meet is held at the Multi-Sport Facility – Horace Ashenfelter III Track and Penn State University.
+Visit Penn State’s website for more information

 In memory of Penn State pole vaulter Kevin Dare, the Penn State Track and Field staff introduced a new way of honoring Kevin in 2012.
 The “Kevin Dare Heart of the Lion” Award is presented to promote courage, sportsmanship and leadership in track and field.
 Each accepted team will be asked to nominate an athlete from their boys’ and girls’ program.